-According to The Gallup Organization, only one of every 10 human beings has the ‘God-given’ talent to manage a team of people.
-They also estimate an alarming 82% of all managers have been ‘miscast’ in the role.
+According to The Gallup Organization, only one in 10 human beings has the “God-given talent” to manage a team of people.
+They furthermore estimate that an alarming 82% of all managers have been “miscast” in the role.

 So consider yourself lucky.
-That you like your manager at all suggests you’re among the fortunate few.
+That you like your manager at all suggests you’re one of the fortunate few.

-Still, I get your frustration.
-Most ‘bosses’ can be tough to work for, even the very best.
-That’s not to excuse their (mis)behavior, though.
+Nevertheless, I understand your frustration.
+Most managers can be tough to work for, even when they’re at their best.
+That’s not to excuse their shortcomings, though.
 Nor is it meant to suggest they can’t improve – perhaps even dramatically.
-Gallup might claim that the capacity to manage, and manage well, is something you’re either born with or not, but I would argue otherwise.
-Inept or bad managers are not beyond salvation.
-Instead, the problem is likely more fundamental than that:
+Gallup might claim the capacity to manage well is something you’re either born with or not, but in my opinion the inept are not beyond salvation.

-Here’s how your manager probably views his role: As manager, he’s ‘in charge’.
-That means he does the telling, and you do the listening, then the doing.
+You see, your manager probably sees himself as being “in charge.”
+He’s the boss, in other words – which means he does the telling, while everyone else does the listening.
 What to do, how to do it, and by when – that’s for him to decide, not you.
-And while he may be willing to leave you alone most of the time, as you say, undoubtedly you both understand that should push come to shove and the two of you disagree on something, it’s his opinion that rules the day, not yours.
-That’s what being ‘the boss’ means to him, and probably to you, too – and seemingly for good reason.
-This arrangement would appear to be absolutely necessary if the business you work for is to have even a chance of succeeding.
+And sure – while he may be willing to leave you well enough alone most of the time, should push come to shove and the two of you disagree on something, obviously it’s his opinion that rules the day, not yours.
+That arrangement probably make sense to him (and you too), and might seem absolutely necessary if your organization is have even a chance of succeeding.

-Unfortunately, however, there isn’t a shred of evidence to back this up.
+Unfortunately, however, there isn’t a shred of evidence to back that assumption up.

-Research by Google, Gallup, Harvard, and a study associated with the Wharton school all demonstrate as much.
-But the logic isn’t at all hard to follow:
+So when you say your manager is supportive, and suggest you appreciate this, research by Google, Gallup, Harvard, and studies associated with the Wharton school all demonstrate that’s how a manager should behave.
+And the logic isn’t hard to follow:

-So don’t be too hard on your manager.
-It’s not really his fault.
+So be patient with your manager.
+After all, it’s not really his fault.

-How is he to know that the one thing he thinks he knows about managing is wrong?
+How is he supposed to know the one thing he thinks he knows about managing is wrong?

 The Gallup Organization.
 The State of the American Manager: Analytics and Advice for Leaders.
 2015.

-The Google study, termed ‘Project Oxygen,’ is available as a free download at the company’s website.
+The Google study, “Project Oxygen,” is available as a free download at the company’s website.
 Also: Wagner, R. & Harter, J. 12, The Elements of Great Managing, (New York: Gallup Press) 2006; Hill, L. Becoming a Manager, (Boston, MA: Harvard Business School Press) 2003; Sirota, D., Mischkind, L. A. & Meltzer, M. I. The Enthusiastic Employee, (Upper Saddle River, NJ: Wharton School Publishing) 2005.

 Pfeffer, J. The Human Equation, (Boston: Harvard Business School) 1998.